pregHosh/guide4compchem-MU/chem_design/README.md

 # Chemical design

-Although, our group is mostly dealing with `low-level` stuffs like mechanistic study and electronic structure elucidation.
-While these are indeed relevance in establishing the group-work for the higher stuffs later, I believe being able to extract design rules and come up with more superior catalysts can make your work more impactful.
+While our group primarily focuses on "low-level" tasks like mechanistic studies and electronic structure elucidation, it's important to recognize that these foundational efforts lay the groundwork for more advanced research.
+However, the ability to extract design rules and develop superior catalysts can significantly enhance the impact of your work.
+By applying these insights, we can advance our understanding of catalysis and contribute to the development of more effective catalysts, ultimately making a more significant contribution to the field.

 ## Theory stuff